What is the housing market expected to look like in Idaho in 2021? Check out this infographic to find out!

 For more information on the mortgage loan side of rental property ownership in WA, OR, ID, or CO, feel free to reach out to us, no obligation.
 Simply click the button below to get expert advice from our experienced loan officers.

 Will you need mortgage financing to buy a home?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for more than 25 years.
-We offer a wide variety of mortgage programs and products with flexible qualification criteria.
+Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
+We offer a wide variety of mortgage programs and products with flexible qualification criteria to borrowers across WA, ID, OR, and CO.
 Please contact us today with any financing-related questions you have.